nikhilk/site/_posts/blog/2015-10-14-cloud-datalab-dataproc.md

   <figcaption>BigQuery SQL, Python Pandas, and Matplotlib - from data to insight</figcaption>
 </figure>

-Cloud Datalab is an [open source project](https://github.com/GoogleCloudPlatform/datalab).
+Cloud Datalab is on GitHub as an [open source project](https://github.com/GoogleCloudPlatform/datalab).
 We're just getting started and are actively working on the project, so be sure to watch it for updates.
 Or fork it to work on a contribution.

 <!-- more -->
 ----